5 gallon fish tanks make excellent aquariums.

 But, they may be hard to find as these nano fish have become increasingly popular.

-A sponge filter is ideal for these small cory catfish because these filters do not produce strong suction or water currents.
+A sponge filter is ideal for these small bottom dwellers because sponge filters do not produce strong suction or water currents, but provide some mechanical filtration as well as a place for beneficial bacteria to colonize.

 6. Neon Tetras (Paracheirodon innesi)